-U.S. District Judge Marcia Krieger left intact the outstanding leases for operators in the Roan, even though the 10 environmental groups that filed the lawsuit four years ago (see NGI, July 21, 2008) sought to have the leases set aside.
+U.S. District Judge Marcia Krieger left intact the outstanding leases for operators in the Roan, even though the 10 environmental groups that filed the lawsuit four years ago (see Daily GPI, June 16, 2008) sought to have the leases set aside.
 Judge Krieger indicated that the issue of the leases went beyond the scope of the case, which was centered on administrative procedures and BLM's alleged failure to follow proper processes in approving the Roan drilling plan.

 BLM has the option of appealing the decision.
-A spokesperson for the BLM Denver office said officials were reviewing the court decision last Monday.
+A spokesperson for the BLM Denver office said officials were reviewing the court decision on Monday.
 It was unknown whether the agency eventually will appeal.

 Denver-based Bill Barrett Corp. indicated it plans to move forward with its drilling plans once BLM revises the overall plans for the Roan.
 Barrett has publicly said it wants to drill up to 3,200 gas wells on its leases in the 55,000-acre plateau, which environmentalists have long guarded as a key wildlife, ecological and public landscape area.
 The fact that the judge left the leases intact was a key factor, a Barrett spokesperson said.